raptisj/eat-and-learn/README.md

 # eat-and-learn
-A collection of links.
+A collection of(hopefully timeless) links.
 Engineering stuff

 ---